-Time’s running out on Brexit, but is it really going to be over for British people buying in Italy?
+It’s not long now until the Brexit deadline of 31st January, but is it really going to be over for British people buying in Italy?
 Media hype makes many think so, but British buyers in Italy have risen by over 14% in the last year.
 They know something the others don’t – and that something is how to ‘Brexit-proof’ their plans.
 They know how to move to Italy whatever happens, and they’re already planning how to do it.

 Buying a house in Italy if the Brexit deal goes through

-Buying a house in Italy if there’s a no-deal Brexit
+Buying a house in Italy after Brexit

 Owning a holiday home